NuGet/docs.microsoft.com-nuget/README.md

 ## Repository structure

 - All markdown files are in the docs folder and various subfolders.
-- The docs/index.md file defines the landing (hub) page as it appears on docs.microsoft.com/nuget.
+- The docs/index.md file defines the landing (hub) page as it appears in the [NuGet documentation](https://docs.microsoft.com/nuget).
 - The docs/TOC.md file defines the left-hand navigation panel that appears when you navigate to any page other than the hub page.
 - Images are contained within media folders within each subfolder.
 - The docs/docfx.json file contains various defaults, especially for metadata.